 — David Foster Wallace

 In Through the Looking Glass, Alice, a young girl, gets schooled by the Red Queen in an important life lesson that many of us fail to heed.
-Alice finds herself running faster and faster but saying in the same place.
+Alice finds herself running faster and faster but staying in the same place.

 Alice never could quite make out, in thinking it over afterwards, how it was that they began: all she remembers is, that they were running hand in hand, and the Queen went so fast that it was all she could do to keep up with her: and still the Queen kept crying ‘Faster!
 Faster!’ but Alice felt she could not go faster, though she had not breath left to say so.